Spinel Advisory's Charter of Ethics

 - Spinel Advisory shall not accept or conduct work that is in the interest of any individual or group within the client organization if the work would, in any way, be detrimental or not serve the best interests of the overall organization.

 - Spinel Advisory shall always provide objective and independent advice.
 Spinel Advisory will not allow their objectivity and independence to be influenced by any individual or group either within or external to the client organization.

-- Spinel Advisory shall not guarantee specific quantitative results that are beyond their direct control.
+- Spinel Advisory shall not guarantee specific quantitative results that are beyond our direct control.

-- Spinel Advisory shall not present themselves as qualified to conduct an assignment without having both the relevant education and practical experience to do so.
+- Spinel Advisory shall not present consultants as qualified to conduct an assignment without having or having access to both the relevant education and practical experience to do so.

-- Spinel Advisory shall specify in writing their relevant qualifications and those of any and all other management consultants proposed for the engagement.
+- Spinel Advisory shall specify in writing our relevant qualifications and those of any and all other management consultants proposed for an engagement.